ipfs/team-mgmt/Project Management Process.md

 A backlog has the following information:
 - All goals of a project
 - Priority of goals in sorted order
+- Sections (optional)

 While the backlog is usually one big list of goals, it may sometimes become convoluted.
-In this case, the backlog list can be split in two: ***Backlog*** and ***Future Work***.
+In this case, the backlog can contain sections: ***Future Work*** and ***Ready***.
 The future work section lists goals that will probably not be worked on anytime soon, or are not ready to be worked on yet, whereas the ready section contains the goals that are ready to be worked on or "approved".
-If split, together they are called "the backlog" while *Future Work* is referenced only in its specific meaning.
-The split and maintenance of both lists are done by the project lead.
+If sectioned, together they are called "the backlog" while *Future Work* and *Ready* are referenced only in their specific meaning to describe the intent inside the backlog.
+The sectioning is up to decision of the project lead.

+***TODO: decide if we want to limit sectioning to those two or is this something that the projects can decide for themselves?***

 ### Milestones
-A milestone is batch of goals that together achieve a significant improvement to the product or project.
+A milestone is batch of goals that together achieve a significant, measurable improvement to the product or project.
 Each project has a set of milestones.
 A milestone is completed when all goals associated with it have been completed.
 Milestones are tracked in the project roadmap by the project lead.

 A milestone has the following information:
 - Name